blender/cycles/README.md

 See the CMake configuration to enable and disable various features.

-The precompiled libraries are shared with Blender, and will be automatically downlaod from the Blender repository with `make update` from:
+The precompiled libraries are shared with Blender, and will be automatically downloaded from the Blender repository with `make update`.
+They can also be manually downloaded from:

 https://svn.blender.org/svnroot/bf-blender/trunk/lib/